voqse/prettier-plugin-vue/README.md

 ## Configuration
 ### vueExcludeBlocks
 An array of block names that Prettier will skip while formatting Vue SFC files.
-> By default, this plugin ignores `<style>` blocks to avoid interfering with other linters.

 | Default     | CLI Override                    | API Override                 |
 |-------------|---------------------------------|------------------------------|
 | `['style']` | `--vue-exclude-blocks <string>` | `vueExcludeBlocks: <string>` |

+*Note that by default this plugin ignores `<style>` blocks to avoid interfering with other linters.*

 ### Example `.prettierrc`
 ```javascript